 Parkinson's disease dementia and dementia with Lewy bodies

-The key pathological hallmark found in brains of Parkinson's disease and Parkinson's disease dementia patients are abnormal microscopic deposits composed of alpha-synuclein.
-This protein is found widely in the brain but its normal function is not yet well understood.
+The key pathological hallmark found in brains of Parkinson's disease and Parkinson's disease dementia patients are abnormal microscopic deposits composed of α-synuclein.
+This protein is found widely in the brain and its normal function is not yet well understood.
 The deposits are called "Lewy bodies".
 Lewy bodies are also found in several other neurodegenerative brain disorders, including dementia with Lewy bodies (LBD).
-Evidence suggests that Parkinson's disease and Parkinson's disease dementia, and dementia with Lewy bodies, may be linked to the same underlying abnormalities in brain processing of alpha-synuclein.
+Evidence suggests that Parkinson's disease and Parkinson's disease dementia, and dementia with Lewy bodies, may be linked to the same underlying abnormalities in caused by the deposition of α-synuclein.

 Asceneuron’s innovation in PDD and DLB

 Several symptomatic treatments addressing motoric disturbances in PD are currently available.
 In contrast, there is a very high unmet medical need for novel symptomatic medications to mitigate the cognitive decline in Parkinson’s disease dementia patients since available options have limited efficacy and considerable side effects.
 As the disease progresses, balancing the benefits of medications with their side effects becomes challenging for caregivers.

 Given the high unmet medical need in PDD, a symptomatic treatment for one of the more debilitating facets of PD would bring significant benefit to PD patients and their caregivers.